IBM/tensorflow-hangul-recognition/README.md

 defined, and training is performed.
 After training, the model is exported so that it can be used in our Android application.

-The model here is similar to one described on the TensorFlow [website](https://www.tensorflow.org/get_started/mnist/pros).
+The model here is similar to the MNIST model described on the TensorFlow [website](https://www.tensorflow.org/get_started/mnist/pros).
 A third convolutional layer is added to extract more features to help classify for the much greater number of classes.